melissaEYE/Logistic-Regression-Naive-Bayesian-Classification/README.md

 This project involves using R to examine a dataset.
 The R script is included in the file "MHunfalvay_Assignment2.R".
 Instructions on how to use the program are included as comments in the R file.
 After opening the file, please read the instructions carefully before executing the code to ensure that the program functions correctly.

-The full report can be found in the file "REgression_Bayesian.pdf".
+The full report can be found in the file "Regression_Bayesian.pdf".
 This report shows a complete breakdown of my analysis, including problem identification, motivation, data exploration, data preparation, results, and interpretations.
 Tables and visualizations are also included.